 Results have been mixed.

-Michigan online lottery, a state with around 10 million residents, generated $20 million in online sales in Q2 2017, according to the Eilers & Krejcik Gaming Lottery Tracker.
+The Michigan online lottery, which serves a state with around 10 million residents, generated $20 million in online sales in Q2 2017, according to the Eilers & Krejcik Gaming Lottery Tracker.
 “Sales” is a misnomer here, as state’s report net win (not ticket sales) as sales for online lottery products.

 Illinois’ 13 million residents generated just $6.2 million during the same period.
 This, also according to E&K tracker.

 [geoip2 region=NJarea][i15-table tableid=28399][/geoip2]